vogelbac/LAB-QA2GO/README.md

 A set of sample data can be downloaded [here](http://www.online.uni-marburg.de/quamri/labqa2go/LABQA2GO_sample_data.zip "LAB-QA2GO sample data").

 # Versions
+A list of all LAB-QA2GO versions is listed [here](https://osf.io/qpn47/files/ "LAB-QA2GO OSF").

 ## current version
 The current version is 0.81.
 ### updates to version 0.8